ArthurQiangLi/ArthurCodingStandard/README.md

+# "Finding the right way to code"

-# Work_CodingStandard
+## Work_CodingStandard

-My Coding Standard for fast and concise code writing.
+This is my `Coding Standard` for fast and concise code writing.

 ## ToDo in this project